A Dietitian’s Guide to Supplements for Celiac Disease

 Celiac disease is unique in that it’s the only autoimmune disease exclusively managed by diet.
 As a gut health dietitian, I’ve been working with folks who have celiac disease for over a decade and I get a lot of questions about the role of supplements in celiac disease.

-It’s one of the reasons why most of the recipes on this website are gluten free, as well as 100% of the recipes in both my Good For Your Gut book and my Eat More Plants Cookbook.
+It’s one of the reasons why most of the recipes on this website are gluten free, as well as 100% of the recipes in my Eat More Plants Cookbook and many in my Good For Your Gut book .
 So I’ll touch on some common nutrient deficiencies in celiac disease, how to navigate gluten in common supplements, as well as supplements that might be helpful for people with celiac disease.

 If you’re newly diagnosed with celiac disease, I have a post on everything you need to know about gluten and celiac disease and have written extensively about gut health nutrition.
 So if you’re inclined, take in the celiac post first, and then we’ll dive in back here after …